Wedding Day Tips

 Here are some tips for bridal prep -

-Getting into your dress - at this stage its best to have your bridesmaids nearly ready at this point.
+• Getting into your dress - at this stage it’s best to have your bridesmaids nearly ready at this point.
 Once you’re into your dress, if you plan on having a reveal moment to the girls then you want them in their dresses.
 Otherwise you end up with all the girls looking amazing and then one bridesmaid in her dressing gown still.

-Don’t forget if you’re having a registrar that you will need to allow time for your pre-ceremony interviews, usually this takes around 10 minutes.
+• Don’t forget if you’re having a registrar that you will need to allow time for your pre-ceremony interviews, usually this takes around 10 minutes.

-Usually I capture the last few stages of the dress being buttoning up, putting the wedding veil in etc. I’m happy to go with the flow and whatever you’re comfortable with.
+• Usually I capture the last few stages of the dress being buttoning up, putting the wedding veil in etc. I’m happy to go with the flow and whatever you’re comfortable with.

 When to get into your wedding dress?

-You need to get into your wedding dress at least 1 hour before the ceremony, minimum.
-I know that may sound like a long time but trust me, this last hour absolutely flies by and it serves many purposes too.
-Firstly if anything is delayed on the morning, you have a small window to make up some time.
 Once you’re ready we will have time to spend 5 minutes doing some beautiful portrait photos before heading off to the ceremony.
 You’ll have time to sit down and have a breather, pop some fizz open and chill.
 If time allows we can even do a few shots of the girls together and if you have plans for your dad to see you, capture that too.
-Being ready early also allows me to get to the ceremony and say hello to the celebrant/vicar and capture guests arriving.
-Again, if logistics prove difficult for this then potentially look at booking one of my second shooters to join me.

 CONFETTI

-This is the first thing to do, most places allow confetti if it’s biodegradable but I know a few wedding venues that don’t allow confetti and allow alternatives such as bubbles or pompoms instead.
-If you are allowed to use confetti, there are three choices -
+This is the first thing to do, most places allow confetti if it’s biodegradable but I know a few wedding venues that don’t allow any confetti, even if it is biodegradable and allow alternatives such as bubbles or pompoms instead.
+Churches only allow confetti outside.

 1. Biodegradable Tissue Paper Confetti - this looks amazing, flutters through the air and has plenty of hang time.
 If there’s wind then it just drifts through the sky and looks magical.
 It probably won’t go in your eye or get stuck in your hair like dried petals can.
-You can also buy biodegradable tissue paper confetti canons - again check if that’s allowed.
-If you are allowed these then buy 6 of them, use 4 in the confetti tunnel and 2 for the first dance.

-The biggest tip from me for confetti is go big with the confetti size.
-Confetti larger than a 20p coin looks best on camera.
-If your confetti is really small, it looks like people are throwing bird feed at you!
+3. Dried Flower Petals - This works well but it needs to be large petals - confetti larger than a 20p coin looks best on camera.
+If your confetti is really small, it looks like people are throwing bird feed at you, not a great look and it can easily get in your eye.

-Use a basket, not paper cones
+Use a large basket full of confetti….do not use paper cones

-Fill a basket full of confetti from which your guests can grab a good fist-full on the way out from the ceremony or have a couple of baskets passed around your guests.
-Don’t serve your confetti in paper cones – you can’t get much in them for a start and also you can’t launch the confetti high into the air like you can if you release it from your hands.
+I don’t recommend serving your confetti in paper cones – you can’t get much in them for a start and also you can’t launch the confetti high into the air like you can if you release it from your hands.
 Plus for some reason half of it always seems to stay in the cone!
-So it’s best to avoid cones.
+So it’s best to avoid cones or if you do use them, have someone instruct guests to empty confetti into their hands.

 Confetti tunnel

-Make sure your bridesmaids/ushers know the plan.
+• Make sure your bridesmaids/ushers know the plan.
 I’ll be on hand to make sure that everyone is in place to get the best shots.
 A little help from your team goes a long way.

 THE DRESS